Example OpenAI model. apiVersion: ark.mckinsey.com/v1alpha1 kind: Model metadata: name: default spec: # The 'completion' type is for text completion models. # The 'openai' provider supports any OpenAI specification compatible model, # including OpenAI, Google Gemini (in OpenAI compatibility mode), A

 Headers work the same way with OpenAI provider:

-apiVersion: ark.mckinsey.com/v1alpha1 kind: Model metadata: name: openai-with-headers spec: type: openai model: value: gpt-4o config: openai: baseUrl: value: "https://api.openai.com/v1" apiKey: valueFrom: secretKeyRef: name: openai-secret key: token headers: - name: X-Custom-Header value: value: "my-value"
+apiVersion: ark.mckinsey.com/v1alpha1 kind: Model metadata: name: openai-with-headers spec: provider: openai type: completion model: value: gpt-4o config: openai: baseUrl: value: "https://api.openai.com/v1" apiKey: valueFrom: secretKeyRef: name: openai-secret key: token headers: - name: X-Custom-Header value: value: "my-value"

 Status and Health Checking